ccw5052/SpotifyGo/README.md

 # SpotifyGo
- External app to export spotify playlist
+ External app to export your saved song to a new playlist